AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/working-with-moments/previewing-an-email.md

 # Previewing an Email {#previewing-an-email}

-Right click on an email card to preview it, before you pull the trigger.
+Right-click on an email card to preview it, before you pull the trigger.

 1. On an email card, tap the three dot action menu.